briardew/codas/README.md

 ## Setting up a CoDAS run/experiment directory
 The environment variable $NOBACKUP is pre-defined on Discover to point to your nobackup directory.

 1. Define your GEOS directory (```$GEOSDIR```).
 If you checked out and compiled the model following the instructions below, you can skip this step.
-Otherwise, for StratChem experiments, you can use the build in
+Otherwise, for StratChem experiments, you can use
     ```
         setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Icarus-3_2_p9_MEM_20-SLES12
     ```
-For carbon experiments, you can use the build in
+For carbon experiments, you can use

     ```
         setenv GEOSDIR /discover/nobackup/bweir/GEOS/bw_Heracles-5_4_p3_SLES12
     ```